Continuous-variable quantum communication: Continuous-variable quantum key distribution

 \subsubsection{Source and detection imperfections}

-The generated and modulated states can contain excess noise, originating either from the signal source (laser or source of squeezed states in case of coherent- or squeezed-state protocols respectively) or from the imperfect modulation.
+The generated and modulated states can contain excess noise, originating either from the signal source (the laser or source of squeezed states in the case of coherent- or squeezed-state protocols, respectively) or from the imperfect modulation.
 If the trusted parties can characterize this noise separately from the channel noise and localize it to the preparation part of their setup (by monitoring the signal in front of the channel using a tap-off or optical switch for back-to-back measurements in the sending station), they can consider this noise to be trusted.
-Such excess noise, referred to as \textit{preparation noise}, was studied in~\cite{Filip2008} for purely lossy (noiseless channels) and extended to noisy channels in~\cite{Usenko2010a}.
-In the context of purification-based theoretical security analysis the trusted preparation noise is then purified using an entangled source in modes $P_1,P_2$, similar to the untrusted noise purification by entangling cloner $E_1,E_2$, shown in Fig. \ref{fig:TL}(c).
-One of the entangled modes is coupled to the signal mode prior to the channel on a beam splitter with transmittance $T_P$ and the variance of the entangled state is set to $V_P/(1-T_P)$, where $V_P$ is the variance of the preparation excess noise.
+Such excess noise, referred to as \textit{preparation noise}, was studied by~\cite{Filip2008} for purely lossy (noiseless) channels and extended to noisy channels by~\cite{Usenko2010a}.
+In the context of purification-based theoretical security analysis, the trusted preparation noise is then purified using an entangled source in modes $P_1$ and $P_2$ that is similar to the untrusted noise purification by the entangling cloner $E_1$ and $E_2$, which is shown in Fig. \ref{fig:TL}(c).
+One of the entangled modes is coupled to the signal mode prior to the channel on a beam splitter with transmittance $T_P$, and the variance of the entangled state is set to $V_P/(1-T_P)$, where $V_P$ is the variance of the preparation excess noise.
 For $T_P \to 1$ the noise addition is then performed approximately losslessly (without attenuating the signal).
-The modes $P_1,P_2$ are not available for the measurement neither to the trusted parties, nor to the eavesdropper, and are used to keep the trusted preparation noise out of Eve's purification.
-The Holevo bound is then obtained as $S(A,B,P_1,P_2)-S(A,P_1,P_2|B)$ from the entropy of the four-mode state in modes $A,B,P_1,P_2$ and the entropy of the conditional state after measurement on Bob's side in the RR scenario (or from the entropy $S(B,P_1,P_2|A)$ of the conditional state after measurement on Alice's side in case of DR).
-While the trusted preparation noise does not directly contribute to Eve's information (being kept out of Eve's purification of the channel noise), it reduces the mutual information between the trusted parties and therefore the resulting key rate as well.
-It was shown, that the bound on the trusted preparation noise in RR in the purely lossy channels with transmittance $T$, in the asymptotic limit and in the limit of infinite modulation $V \to \infty$ reads $1/(1-T)$ for the coherent-state protocol~\cite{Filip2008} and generalizes to $(2-T)/(1-T)-V_S$ for an arbitrary signal state variance $V_S$~\cite{Usenko2016}.
+The modes $P_1$ and $P_2$ are not available for the measurement either to the trusted parties, or to the eavesdropper and are used to keep the trusted preparation noise out of Eve's purification.
+The Holevo bound is then obtained as $S(A,B,P_1,P_2)-S(A,P_1,P_2|B)$ from the entropy of the four-mode state in modes $A,B,P_1,$ and $P_2$ and the entropy of the conditional state after measurement on Bob's side in the RR scenario (or from the entropy $S(B,P_1,P_2|A)$ of the conditional state after measurement on Alice's side in the case of DR).
+While the trusted preparation noise does not directly contribute to Eve's information (as it is kept out of Eve's purification of the channel noise), it reduces the mutual information between the trusted parties, and therefore the resulting key rate as well.
+It was shown that the bound on the trusted preparation noise in RR in the purely lossy channels with transmittance $T$ in the asymptotic limit and in the limit of infinite modulation $V \to \infty$ reads $1/(1-T)$ for the coherent-state protocol~\cite{Filip2008} and generalizes to $(2-T)/(1-T)-V_S$ for an arbitrary signal state variance $V_S$~\cite{Usenko2016}.
 Controllable attenuation was suggested to compensate for the trusted preparation noise in RR~\cite{Filip2008}.
-On the other hand, the trusted preparation noise is harmless in the DR scenario~\cite{Weedbrook2010} and even improves the security of the protocol in the noisy channels~\cite{Weedbrook2012}, which potentially enables CV-QKD in the wavelengths beyond the optical domain, up to the microwave regime.
+Conversely, the trusted preparation noise is harmless in the DR scenario~\cite{Weedbrook2010}, and it even improves the security of the protocol in the noisy channels~\cite{Weedbrook2012}, which potentially enables CV QKD in the wavelengths beyond the optical domain up to the microwave regime.